IUREDCap/redcap-etl-module/docs/RemoteEtlServerGuide.md

 Then, set up a directory (e.g., /var/www/redcap-etl-ssh/) on the remote server site that is readable by the Apache user (e.g., www-data), and copy the private key created above to this directory.
-After copying the private key file, make sure that it also is readble by the Apache user.
+After copying the private key file, make sure that it also is readable by the Apache user.

 Set up a configuration directory that the the user (used to SSH to the REDCap-ETL application) is able to write to.
 The **config** directory under the REDCap-ETL installation can be used.
 Files in this directory, except